kavyanshpandey/online-test-webapp/README.md

 # online-test-webapp
 I made this sample app using python, flask and pywebio. <br>

+Pywebio is a module in python that allow developers to create web application without using HTML and CSS, we can also use pywebio with flask,Djnago and other web framworks.

 # Steps for running this project.
 1. git clone<br>
 2. pip install requirements.txt<br>